Sarkutz/initmux/README.md

 1. The name of the directory will be the name of the window;
 2. All windows will share the same layout;
-3. All windows will have the same panes structure.
+3. All windows will have the same structure for each pane.

 For the `branch` directory, I like to make specific description about the window creation.

-So, to acompplish this, and take advantage of the similarities, I've created the following YAML file.
+So, to accomplish this, and take advantage of the similarities, I've created the following YAML file.

 * samples/AK-MATH.yml